SethRobinson/RTDink/README.md

 * By default, Proton SDK's main.cpp is setup to compile for iPhone most likely.
 Assuming you'd rather not have an iPhone build, search the project for "//WORK: Change device emulation here" and right under that, change it from string desiredVideoMode = "iPhone Landscape"; or whatever it was to "string desiredVideoMode = "Windows"; instead.  (this is where you can emulate many devices and sizes)
 * Set the profile to "Release GL" and "Win32".  (or "Debug GL" is ok too)  Compile.
 If it worked, you should have a dink.exe created in DinkHD/bin.
-* Install DinkHD from rtsoft.com. (media is not included on here, so this is a way to get it..)
+* Install DinkHD from rtsoft.com. (most media is not included on here, so this is a way to get it..)
 Overwrite its dink.exe and fmod.dll (as that is probably different now) with your new one.
 It should run!
+* To build the HTML5 version, check out https://www.rtsoft.com/wiki/doku.php?id=proton:html5_setup

 Use the "Debug GL" or "Release GL" solution configuations in 32 bit.
 Debug GL 64 bit is also setup (just to test - as I actually don't package a 64 bit version for Windows, just iOS)